FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 The problem with encryption is there's no way to design it with a backdoor that indicates a backdoor was used that can be reset only by using the proper decryption key.
 It's just a software flag a

 They want to be trusted?
-(Score:3)
+(Score:4, Insightful)

 Oh so they want full trust do they?
 Well, if they want us to trust them - trust by the way, that they have repeatedly proven that they have not earned or deserve - then there must be these conditions in cases of violation...